I live in Idaho. I enjoy writing, cooking, and sharing recipes.

 You can also save a lot of money by making them at home once you realize how easy they go together.
-If you prepare all the ingredients you can set up a crepe bar for Sunday brunch or for after dinner desert.
+If you prepare all the ingredients, you can set up a crepe bar for Sunday brunch or for after-dinner dessert.

 - 6 eggs, large, room temperature

 - 1/2 teaspoon salt